<-- R-18 Slope Curve Rail | R-20 1/4 Straight Rail --> |

-The R-19 Automatic Turnout Rail, despite being simpler in operation to 1978's R-16 Autopoint Rail, came out in 1990 at a price of 850 yen.
+The R-19 Automatic Turnout Rail, despite being simpler in operation to 1978's R-16 Autopoint Rail, came out more than a decade later in 1990 at a price of 850 yen.
 The turnout includes a removable "POINT" sign with a point diagram that fits onto the three by three stud area on the base of the turnout.
 The Automatic Turnout takes up the footprint of a "right" R-11 Turnout Rail with a half straight immediately preceding it.

 The Automatic Turnout Rail was released individually as R19 in 5th generation accessory packaging in 1990.
 The individual release also includes a Left Turnout Rail and Half Straight Rail to easily incorporate the Automatic Turnout Rail into a layout.
 The rear backing card shows how the switch works and how to incorporate the turnout into a simple circular layout.